VladCincean/homework3/Parallel and Distributed Programming/L09/README.md

-# Lab 8 - Parallelizing techniques (3 - parallel explore)
+# Lab 9 - MPI programming

 ## Goal
 The goal of this lab is to implement a distributed algorithm using MPI.